 The proposed bill establishes a wealth tax on certain financial intangible assets, such as stocks and bonds, in Washington State, aimed at generating revenue for public schools.
 The tax rate is set at $5 for every $1,000 of the true and fair value of these assets, with exemptions for retirement savings, college savings, and ownership interests in private companies and partnerships.
-Additionally, the bill allows for an exemption of up to $50,000,000 in true and fair value of taxable financial intangible assets, which is expected to impact around 4,300 residents.
-Revenue from this tax will be directed to the education legacy trust account to support various educational initiatives.
+Additionally, there is an exemption of up to $50,000,000 in true and fair value of taxable financial intangible assets, which is expected to impact around 4,300 residents.
+The revenue generated will be allocated to the education legacy trust account to support various educational initiatives.

 Statutes affected: Original Bill: 82.32.160, 43.135.034, 84.36.070